January 23, 2023

 We appreciate the continued support of parents, staff and our community in this effort.
 Parents and community members can become involved at Randels in a variety of ways and include but are not limited to: Parent Teacher Organization, Title I, Expectations Committee, Continuous Improvement Committee, bi-annual Parent/Teacher conferences, Afterschool program support, student mentoring and classroom volunteering.

 State law requires that we also report additional information.

 Students that live within the designated school boundaries are able to attend Randels Elementary School.
 Additionally, parents may complete forms for Internal Schools of Choice Application if they reside within the Carman Ainsworth School’s district boundaries.
 For families who are not residents of Carman Ainsworth Community Schools, they may apply through the district’s limited choice program.

-Randels Elementary School is in the first year of our Continuous Improvement Cycle.
+Randels Elementary School is in the fourth year of our Continuous Improvement Cycle.
 Randels is committed to continuous school improvement and has adopted a Professional Learning Community approach in order to fulfill this commitment.
-Randels has established school wide improvement goals through the Cognia process based on identified needs.
+Randels has established school wide improvement goals through the MICIP process based on identified needs.
 Specific strategies for each grade level have been identified based on researched best practices to address these goals.